opendp/tumult-docs/public/analytics/dev/_sources/tutorials/more-with-privacy-ids.rst.txt

     ValueError: Private joins between tables with the AddRowsWithID protected change are only possible when the ID columns of the two tables have the same name

-To fix this, we can use the :meth:`QueryBuilder.rename<tmlt.analytics.query_builder.QueryBuilder.rename>` method to rename the ID column in the members table to match the ID column in the checkouts table:
+To fix this, we can use the :meth:`QueryBuilder.rename<tmlt.analytics.QueryBuilder.rename>` method to rename the ID column in the members table to match the ID column in the checkouts table:

 .. testcode::